Chancellor’s COVID-19 Orders

 - Limiting Access to UW–Madison Campus per the Governor’s Emergency Order #12, April 9, 2020 (PDF)

-In-person campus tours have resumed.
+Campus is open to visitors and in-person tours have resumed.
 If you plan to visit campus, please review the Campus & Visitor Relations webpage for information.
+Current policy requires masks be worn inside any campus building.

 University Health Services is here for you virtually, with limited in-person medical appointments for urgent care, by appointment only.
 Telehealth and telemedicine appointments are available for Medical and Mental Health Services.